 The keyword here is "collective", meaning that individually the employees will have very little influence or power over their terms of employment.

-Can be defined as "the negotiating process that determines the terms and conditions of employment between an employer or employers' association and a collective group of employees, or their representatives".(DQF)
+Collective bargaining can be defined as "the negotiating process that determines the terms and conditions of employment between an employer or employers' association and a collective group of employees, or their representatives".
+(DQF)

-This collective group of employees that a labour union represents at collective agreement negotiations is called the bargaining unit.
 In order to be certified as the bargaining unit, the union must prove that it has the support of the majority (50% + 1) of the employees.

 Collective bargaining is regulated within a well-defined legal framework, with labour legislation having a very regulatory role over the management-union relationship.